geoserver/geoserver/doc/en/user/source/services/wms/vendor.rst

 * ``antialiasing`` (values = ``on``, ``off``, ``text``): controls the use of antialiased rendering in raster output.
 * ``dpi``: sets the rendering dpi in raster outputs.
 The OGC standard dpi is 90, but if you need to create high resolution images (e.g for printing) it is advisable to request a larger image and set a higher dpi.
 For example, to print  a 100x100 image at 300dpi it is advisable to ask for a 333x333 image with the dpi value set to 300.
 In general the image size should be increased by a factor equal to ``targetDpi/90`` and the target dpi set in the format options.
-* ``layout``: chooses a named layout for decorations, a tool for visually annotating GeoServer's WMS output.
-Layouts are used to add decorators such as compasses and legends to the maps produced by GeoServer.  :ref:`wms_decorations` are discussed further in the :ref:`advanced_config` section.
+* ``layout``: chooses a named layout for decorations, which are visual annotations on the WMS output.
+Layouts are used to add decorators such as compasses and legends.  :ref:`wms_decorations` are discussed further in the :ref:`advanced_config` section.

 kmattr
 ------